gve-sw/gve_devnet_webex_devices_executive_room_multi_aux_switching_macro/README.md

 - Added ability to show composition of top N speakers based on audio activity
 - Added the ability to remove segments in the overview shot coming from Aux codecs that do not report any participants sitting in front of the camera

+6/29/23 Updates:

+- Fixed setting of missing preset 30 so it works with cameras other than QuadCam
+- Fixed topN speakers because it was not using the max_speakers attribute to limit how many to compose
+- Added code to just warn when the wrong IP address for an Aux is configured and messages are received
+- Added correct handling for 'Frames' when specified in the the ST_DEFAULT_BEHAVIOR constant.

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)